atantos/Swirl.jl/README.md

 ### Code Evaluation

 `Swirl.jl` evaluates your `Julia` code in real-time using the `Main` module, so:
-- ✅ Variables you create persist between questions
+- ✅ Bindings you create persist between questions
 - ✅ You can use any `Julia` feature or package
 - ✅ Your code runs in the same environment as your `REPL`
 - ✅ Multi-step questions work naturally